 Taking the design partner seat is not a bet on where the product ends up.
 Two things are certain inside the engagement itself:

-For scale: platforms in this class sell to enterprises at six-figure annual contracts, before integration effort. €50K fixed is a partner price — it exists because you are shaping the product with us, and it ends when the product is finished.
+Platforms in this class sell to enterprises at six-figure annual contracts, before integration effort. €50K fixed is a partner price — it exists because you are shaping the product with us, and it ends when the product is finished.

-| From your side | Commitment |
+| Role | Commitment |

 |---|---|

-| 3 process owners | One hour per week in interviews and observation, plus the shared 30-minute weekly check-in (weeks 1–5), then edge-case validation during the build (weeks 5–7) |
+| 3 process owners | One hour per week in interviews and observation, plus the shared 30-minute weekly check-in (weeks 1–5), then edge-case validation during the build (weeks 5–7). |

-| You, the sponsor | Three leadership sessions (weeks 2, 5, 8) where you set direction, and the mandate that protects the process owners' time |
+| You, the sponsor | Three leadership sessions (weeks 2, 5, 8) where you set direction, and the mandate that protects the process owners' time. |

-| IT security / data protection | One-time review before kickoff: security questions, sub-processor approval, employee communication where required |
+| IT security / data protection | One-time review before kickoff: security questions, sub-processor approval, employee communication where required. |

 | System owner (one process) | Access for the single automated process during the build phase only (weeks 5–7).
 Discovery itself touches no systems. |

-| From Beam | Role |
+| Role | Responsibility |

 |---|---|

-| Engagement lead | Runs both weekly rhythms end-to-end — your single point of contact |
+| Engagement lead | Runs both weekly rhythms end-to-end — your single point of contact. |

-| AI engineer | Builds the live automation from the runbook and tunes it against your training and test cases |
+| AI engineer | Builds the live automation from the runbook and tunes it against your training and test cases. |

-| Product team | Ships improvements from your feedback during the engagement — this is what design partnership means in practice |
+| Product team | Ships improvements from your feedback during the engagement — this is what design partnership means in practice. |

 Four things need to be true at kickoff.
 We help with all of them — surfacing them now is what makes week one a working week.